alphabetically (on a 5 point system).........

 You are first presented with a rather extensive wine list with many offerings by the glass.
 Specialty cocktails have their own lengthy list.
 Prices vary but you will find some very good lower-priced options.

 Chef Eric Jansen has a terrific hand and knows exactly how to take what could be ordinary and turn it into extraordinary.
 A delicious crispy haddock was served over a pea puree with diced carrots and an orange zest accompanying the fish.
 The chef’s signature tuna Bolognese is a riff on the ordinary Bolognese and works just wonderfully.
 Short ribs of beef served with carrots, onion and mashed potatoes tastes as if it were all pulled out of a large pot of boeuf bourguignon, Julia Child quality.
-The seafood stew was a wonderful and generous mix of shellfish and white fish, all in a tasty tomato broth.
-A special one evening of cucumber and mint soup was terrific as was the seasonal heirloom tomato salad with a generous heap of burrata cheese to go around and a good sprinkling of fresh basil.
+A special one evening roasted lamb shoulder was terrific as were the roasted carrot starter.
+You may think, what could be so special about carrots but this is just one item out of many that shows why Blackfish stands apart from the others.
+I had my eye on a nearby entree of duck leg confit that looked just as crispy as you can imagine.
 Bread is a menu item here and the crust alone would be worth its $3 price tag but it is all served with a very good olive oil containing a large dole of white bean puree for swiping your bread.
 Desserts vary by day and it won't be an easy task having to choose from among them.
-On a recent night there, I went with the olive oil cake with basil ice cream.
+On a recent night there, I went with the apricot crostada.
 Nice!
-On another night, the financier with chocolate center was good but did not live up to the others.
-And while it wasn’t my choice that evening, blackberry bread pudding with brandied ice cream didn't look as if you would suffer through it.

 Wait staff is very professional and helpful and has always steered us in the right direction whenever we've been undecided.